Tim-Roy/blog-jekyll/_pages/about.md

 </figure>

 <p>
 Hi!
-Thanks for visiting my humble little blog.
-Here I post about my interests, mainly professional but occasionally will extra-curricular activities.
+Welcome to my humble little blog, where I share my thoughts and interests.
+Most of my posts focus on professional topics, but I occasionally post about extracurricular activities.
 </p>
 <p>
-I have loved math and data since as far as I can remember.
-In elementary school, I would stay awake at night and study sports encyclopedias and farmers' almanacs.
+I've been passionate about math and data for as long as I can remember.
+As a kid, I would stay up late studying sports encyclopedias and farmers' almanacs.
 </p>
 <p>
-When I first went to college, I planned on becoming a sports writer.
-I didn’t sustain the passion and took 2 years off making a living bartending.
-After a chance conversation while working, I learned about actuarial science: the bookies of the insurance world.
-So I decided that's what I was going to do.
+When I first went to college, I had plans to become a sports writer.
+However, my passion didn't sustain, and I took two years off to make a living bartending.
+A chance conversation during that time introduced me to actuarial science — essentially the "bookies" of the insurance world — and I decided to head down that path.
 </p>
 <p>
-I graduated with my BA in Math with a concentration in actuarial science and passed 2 exams before graduation.
-2009 was a tough year to enter the workforce, but I was lucky enough to land a job in an accelerated developmental program at Genworth in Richmond, VA.
-I spent over 7 years there and after years of late nights studying, I passed all of the required exams and earned my Fellowship in the  Society of Actuaries (FSA) and Chartered Enterprise Risk Analyst (CERA).
+I earned my BA in Mathematics with a concentration in actuarial science, passing two actuarial exams before graduation.
+2009 was a rough year to enter the workforce, but I was fortunate to secure a position in an accelerated development program at Genworth Insurance in Richmond, VA.
+Over the next seven years, I dedicated myself to late-night study sessions, eventually earning my Fellowship in the Society of Actuaries (FSA) and becoming a Chartered Enterprise Risk Analyst (CERA).
 </p>
 <p>
-As the field emerged, I decided to specialize in machine learning and big data and stated taking courses while working full-time to earn my MS in Statistics, graduating in 2016 (DS, ML, and AI degrees were still not very common).
-I then pivoted my career to focus on machine learning and data science.
+As machine learning and big data began to grow and enter my purview, I opted to specialize in these areas.
+While working full-time, I pursued and completed an MS in Statistics in 2016—before dedicated degrees in data science, machine learning, and AI were commonplace.
+This pivot allowed me to transition my career to focus on machine learning and data science.
 </p>
 <p>
-I love using machine learning and predictive modeling to build things.
-I have a wide range of interests: LLMs, deep learning, MCMC, Bayesian modeling, database management, MLOps, stochastic modeling, LLMs, computer vision, A/B testing, causal modeling, ETL...
+I have a deep passion for building things with machine learning and predictive modeling.
+My interests span a broad spectrum, including LLMs, deep learning, MCMC, Bayesian modeling, database management, MLOps, stochastic modeling, computer vision, A/B testing, causal modeling, and ETL, to name a few.
 </p>
 <p>
-I spent ten years in health and insurance, becoming a subject matter expert in risk management and mortality.
-The last few years I have moved away from insurance and to modern tech: working for SAS and social media (Instagram).
+I spent a decade in the health and insurance industries, where I became a subject matter expert in risk management and mortality.
+In recent years, I transitioned to modern tech, working in SAS, social media at Instagram, and now in AI research.
 </p>
 <p>
-Outside of work I am a die-hard Denver Broncos fan.
-I live in Portland, OR with my partner and our dog.
-I started home-labbing during the beginning of the pandemic and slowly have found self-hosting addicting.
-I spend my weekends and days off exploring the wonders of the Pacific Northwest.
-I trail run, snowboard, hike, backpack, rock climb, camp, and have dabbled in other activities.
-I have completed 6 marathons, including 2 sub 3-hour finishes.
-Always looking for the next adventure!
+Outside of work, I’m a die-hard Denver Broncos fan.
+I live in Portland, OR, with my partner and our dog.
+During the pandemic, I discovered home-labbing, which quickly became an addicting hobby.
+On weekends and days off, I explore the wonders of the Pacific Northwest.
+I enjoy trail running, snowboarding, hiking, backpacking, rock climbing, and camping—and I’ve dabbled in many other outdoor activities.
+I’ve also completed six marathons, including two sub-3-hour finishes.
+I’m always keeping an for my next adventure!
 </p>